TakafumiSakagami/cpiaengine/Dev Assets/Script Converter/README.md

     }

 The included `input.txt` and `output.txt` show how lines from the By Your Side demo's script were converted en masse.

+##Alternative Converter

+Making variations of this script is as simple as opening it up with a text editor.
+An example variation has been provided.

+`convert_txt_to_dialogue_w_labels.py` is a version of the tool that is compatible with the SHHis demo.

+The SHHis demo implements a "save & load anywhere" function that requires a different dialogue block layout.

+It also implements a backlog function, allowing readers to view a set number of previously-seen lines, which requires an additional line of code: `dialogueBuffer.add(dialogue_text_lines);`.